Great American Outdoors Act

 The Great American Outdoors Act (H.R.
-1957) is a piece of legislation passed by the United States Congress, signed by President Donald J. Trump, and activated into Public Law (Public Law No. 116-152) in 2020.
-It has two major components: fully and permanently fund the Land and Water Conservation Fund (LWCF) at $900 million per year, and providing $9.5 billion over five years ($1.9 billion annually) to address a maintenance backlog at American national parks.
+1957) is a piece of legislation passed by the United States Congress, signed by then-President Donald Trump, and activated into Public Law (Public Law No. 116-152) in 2020.
+It has two major components: fully and permanently fund the Land and Water Conservation Fund (LWCF) at $900 million per year, and providing $9.5 billion over five years ($1.9 billion annually) to address a maintenance backlog at American national parks, including updating facilities to increase accessibility for the general public.
 The Associated Press wrote that it would be "the most significant conservation legislation enacted in nearly half a century."